3 Ways to Find a Part Time Programming Job

 Option 3: Look for a 4 day week job

 The other option is to final a job which is near full time i.e. one with a 4 day work week.
-The number of 4 day (32hr per week) jobs is on the rise.
+The number of 4 day jobs (32hr per week) is on the rise with many companies now offering a shorter working week, often implemented to combat rising burnout caused by COVID-19.
 As you can see below, the number of jobs listed as a 4 day week has increased by 300% in the last few years.

 The percentage of 4 day work week job listings on ZipRecruiter 👇